FangjunWang/FRDC_RDD/README.md

-# Road Damage Detection Competition
+# FRDC's method for Road Damage Detection Competition

-This repository contains the code and models for road damage detection, submitted for the competition.
-The code is structured into four main directories, each containing various models and tools used in the detection and processing pipeline.
+This repository contains the code and models for our method of road damage detection, submitted for the competition.
+The code is structured into five main directories, each containing various models and tools used in the detection and processing pipeline.

 ## Directory Structure